jefferyfry/gcp-saas-bill/README.md

 kubectl label namespace NAMESPACE istio-injection=enabled
 ```

+##### Istio Ingress Gateway HTTPS for Development and Testing
 The manifest for the Istio ingress gateway is configured for HTTPS and references certificates.
-Before applying the manifests, create the cert, key and add the secret.
+Before applying the manifests, create the self-signed cert, key and add the secret.

-##### Creating the Cert, Key for the Istio Ingress Gateway HTTPS

 ```
 1. openssl genrsa -des3 -passout pass:x -out server.pass.key 2048